-DISCLOSURE STATEMENTi TABLE OF AUTHORITIESiii INTEREST OF AMICI CURIAE1 INTRODUCTION4 ARGUMENT5 I. The Hawaiian Kingdom is an Occupied yet Inherently Sovereign Nation under International Law a.
+DISCLOSURE STATEMENT TABLE OF AUTHORITIESiii INTEREST OF AMICI CURIAE1 INTRODUCTION4 ARGUMENT5 I. The Hawaiian Kingdom is an Occupied yet Inherently Sovereign Nation under International Law a.
 International Law Protects Sovereignty and Self-Determination of Peoples and Nations b.
 Under International Law, the Hawaiian Kingdom was an Independent State in 1893 Prior to US Occupation c.
 International Law Prohibits Occupation of Sovereign States and Imposes Duties on Occupying Powers d.
 The Hawaiian Kingdom is an Occupied Nation Since January 17, 1893 i.
 President Cleveland's Promise to Queen Lili'uokalani ii.
 The Illegal Annexation of Hawai'i iii.
-The Apology Resolution of 1993 iv.
-International Recognition of the Hawaiian Kingdom post- Larsen Arbitral Proceedings at the Hague in 2001 II.
-There is Judicial Precedent of other Article II Occupation Courts a.
-What is an Article II Occupation Court?19 b.
-Historical Precedent of Article II Courts 20 III.
-The Federal and State Courts of Hawai'i are de facto Article II Occupation Courts 23 IV.
-Exigent Circumstances Require this Court to Assume Jurisdiction 26 CONCLUSION 28 CERTIFICATE OF SERVICE 30
+Hawai'i's Admission to the Union and the Apology Resolution of 1993 iv.
+International Recognition of the Hawaiian Kingdom post- Larsen Arbitral Proceedings at the Hague in 2001

+II.
+There is Judicial Precedent of other Article II Occupation Courts 19 a.
+What is an Article II Occupation Court?
+20 b.
+Historical Precedent of Article II Courts 21 III.
+The Federal and State Courts of Hawai'i are de facto Article II Occupation Courts 24 IV.
+Exigent Circumstances Require this Court to Assume Jurisdiction 26 CONCLUSION 29 CERTIFICATE OF SERVICE 31